Hook Island In The Whitsundays

 The observatory consisted of an above-sea-level section and an underwater section that was ideal for viewing corals and marine life.
 When the observatory was originally constructed in 1965, over 200 cars were sunk in the area to encourage coral growth and provide a habitat for fish, making it a diverse marine landscape in later years.
 While it was once the main attraction, the observatory was closed in 2009 after the submarine viewing chamber was found to have insufficient ventilation.

-Why Visit Hook island?
+Why Visit Hook Island?

 Hook Island remains one of the top places to visit in the Whitsundays.
-But currently, visitors generally stick to the reefs around the island.
+Most visitors generally stick to the reefs around the island.
 Macona Inlet, Manta Ray Bay, Cockatoo Point, and Nara Inlet are all popular spots where you can enjoy the beauty that the waters and the underwater world have to offer.

 Many overnight boat tours in the Whitsundays visit the exquisite coral reefs on the edge of Hook Island.
 Whether you're on a 3-day sailing tour such as Apollo, or you're on a quick 2-day tour like Whitsunday Adventurer, you will most likely get to snorkel in the fascinating reefs next to Hook Island.